StevenMMortimer/rdfp/README.md

 options(rdfp.client_id = "012345678901-99thisisatest99.apps.googleusercontent.com")
 options(rdfp.client_secret = "Th1s1sMyC1ientS3cr3t")

-# this function will use the options set above and
-# cache an OAuth token in the working directory
+# dfp_auth will use the options above and cache an OAuth token in the working directory
 # the token will be refreshed when necessary
 dfp_auth()
 ```